I2Ireez/Jaiden/README.md

 1. **Log in to YouTube Music**: Open YouTube Music in Firefox and ensure you are logged in.
 2. **Open the Inspection Tool**: Press `F12` or right-click and select _Inspect_ to open the browser's inspection tool.
-3. **Access the Network Tab**: Navigate to the Network tab and filter by `/browse`.
+3. **Access the Network Tab**: Navigate to the Network tab and click "HTML" fileter request in the top left
-4. **Select a Request**: Click one of the requests under the filtered results and locate the _Request Headers_ section.
+4. **Select a Request**: Click latest successful `POST` requests under the filtered results and locate the _Request Headers_ section.
 5. **Toggle RAW View**: Click the RAW toggle button to view the headers in raw format.
 6. **Copy Headers**: Right-click, choose _Select All_, and copy the content.
 7. **Paste into `raw_headers.txt`**: Open the `raw_headers.txt` file located in the main directory of this project and paste the copied content into it.